-Well-being was measured by the WHO-5-index (The World Health Organisation- Five Well-being Index) (WHO 1998).
+Well-being was measured by the WHO-5-index (The World Health Organisation- Five Wellbeing Index)(WHO 1998).
 WHO-5 is a measure of current mental health and widely used around the world.
-It is validated in a number of studies four to make up the final score.
+It is validated in a number of studies with regard to both clinical and psychometric validity, and it is found to be a useful measure of well-being in both younger and elderly persons (Topp et al. 2015).
+The WHO-5 index consists of five statements measuring positive experiences during the last two weeks (see table 2) ("WHO-5 Questionnaires" n.d.).
+The statements are rated on a 6-point scale: 0) At no time; 1) Some of the time, 2) Less than half of the time, 3) More than half of the time, 4) Most of the time, 5) All of the time.
+The total raw score, ranging from 0-25 when summarising the questions is multiplied by four to make up the final score.
 0 indicates the worst imaginable well-being and 100 indicates the best.
 In 2020 during the COVID-19 pandemic, the total mean score on the WHO5-index for the Danish population was 62 (Sønderskov, Dinesen, Santini and Østergaard 2020).

-Questionnaires" n.d.).
-The statements are rated on a 6-point scale: 0) At no time; 1) Some of the time, 2) Less than half of the time, 3) More than half of the time, 4) Most of the time, 5) All of the time.
-The total raw score, ranging from 0-25 when summarising the questions is multiplied by